-Of course, I’d rather live in a system in which I get to do what I want when I want to do it (versus being told where to go and what to do by an oppressive overlord).
-Of course, I’d rather have a say in who my leaders are (versus having them thrust upon me by heredity or because they have the most guns).
-Of course, I’d rather have the opportunity to become a leader myself if I wanted to (versus seeing power inexorably isolated in the hands of a very few) or become wealthy if I work hard (versus being locked into a cast or class without hope of change, even over several generations).
-So, yes, in one sense, I want to be free … from oppression, tyranny, lack of options, and the like.
+Of course, I’d rather live in a system in which I get to do what I want when I want to do it, versus being told where to go and what to do by an oppressive overlord.
+Naturally, I’d rather have a say in who my leaders are, rather than having them thrust upon me by heredity or because they have the biggest guns.
+Obviously, I’d rather have the opportunity to become a leader myself if I wanted to (instead of seeing power unalterably consigned in the hands of a very few) or become wealthy if I work hard (versus being locked into a cast or class without hope of change, even over several generations).
+So, yes, in one sense, I definitely do want to be free … from oppression, tyranny, lack of options, and the like.

 But the problem is that we expect too much from “freedom”.
 We define it badly.
 Well, maybe not “badly,” but too exhaustively.
 Here’s how Miriam-Webster defines freedom…

 Freedom (n.) — the state of being free from the control or power of another: as …